AriaFallah/aria.ai/src/content/blog/i-sleep-in-a-hammock.md

 slug: i-sleep-in-a-hammock-every-night
 ---

-It was August 2022 and I had just spent the previous night sleeping in a crowded campground in Long Island.
+It was August 2022, and I had just spent the previous night sleeping in a crowded campground in Long Island.
 I had a tent, which was already more equipment than anyone living in an NYC apartment normally has, but I had little else besides my sleeping bag and a blanket to separate me from the hard ground overnight.
 I didn't sleep well, and my body ached.
 That discomfort wasn't the end of the world, but it planted the idea in my mind that there had to be something better.

-Sure I knew that I could buy some sort of pad to sleep on, but I wanted to do more with less.
+Sure I knew the most straighforward thing was to buy some sort of pad to sleep on, but I wanted something different — something that allowed me to do more with less.
 While researching, I stumbled on the idea of hammock camping.
 I loved the simplicity of it.
 You take a few minutes to suspend a piece of fabric between two trees and it magically supports you.
 Even though I understand how it works, it feels strange when you first sit in the hammock and the straps don't suddenly ride down the tree, sending you plummeting to the ground.

 <!--more-->